 Dual tracking occurs when a mortgage servicer—the company that handles your loan account—continues to foreclose on a homeowner’s home while simultaneously considering the homeowner’s application for a loan modification or other foreclosure avoidance option.
 In the past, dual tracking was common.
 However, rules issued by the Consumer Financial Protection Bureau (CFPB) as well as various state laws and the National Mortgage Settlement (NMS) offer protection to homeowners in this situation.

 The CFPB rules, which became effective January 10, 2014, strictly limit the ability of mortgage servicers to foreclose on a borrower while also negotiating a loan modification or other alternative to foreclosure.
 Some states have already enacted similar restrictions and the NMS has limits as well, although it only covers certain lenders.

-Read on to learn more about recent laws that restrict dual tracking.
+Read on to learn more about laws that restrict dual tracking.

 During the mortgage crisis, it was typical for mortgage servicers to advance a foreclosure while telling the homeowner he or she was in the running for a loan modification or other mortgage workout option.
 In most cases, the homeowner would end up with whichever one was completed first, usually a foreclosure.
 Because of this practice, called dual-tracking, many homeowners who were sure that a loan modification was forthcoming were shocked to ultimately lose their homes to foreclosure.

-In response to this issue, the Consumer Financial Protection Bureau has issued a rule and certain states have passed laws in recent years to restrict mortgage servicers from continuing the foreclosure process if the homeowner is working on securing a loan modification or other alternative to foreclosure.
+In response to this issue, the Consumer Financial Protection Bureau issued a rule and certain states have passed laws in recent years to restrict mortgage servicers from continuing the foreclosure process if the homeowner is working on securing a loan modification or other alternative to foreclosure.
 Some states have this type of law as well.
 Under these laws, when you submit a complete application for a loan modification, the foreclosure process must be halted until the application has been fully reviewed.